PostgreSQL /etc/systemd/postgresql.service

 /etc/systemd/postgresql.service

-# systemd service for managing all PostgreSQL clusters on the system.
-This
+# postgresql.service is the meta unit for managing all PostgreSQL clusters on

 [Unit]